Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Results and Discussion

-Table~\ref{tab:3.2.2} shows the ranking of feature importance of the RF classifier.
-A higher score indicates a greater contribution to the model’s decision-making process.
-The score of $\mathbf{output}$ is 0.2583, while the total score of the hand-crafted features ($\mathbf{variance}$, $\mathbf{SNR}$, $\mathbf{waveform\ overlap}$, $\mathbf{peak\ amplitude}$) is 0.7417, indicating that the extracted features dominate the decision-making process.
-Specifically, $\mathbf{variance}$ holds the highest importance (0.3943), which directly correlates with its distribution pattern in Figure~\ref{FIG.3}(a).
-Glitches exhibit significantly higher variance compared to GW signals and noise, making it a critical discriminator for the classifier.
-The $\mathbf{output}$ ranks second with a score of 0.2583, followed by $\mathbf{SNR}$ (0.1629) and $\mathbf{waveform\ overlap}$ (0.1219).
-The $\mathbf{peak\ amplitude}$ feature has the lowest importance score of 0.0626, suggesting that it has a relatively smaller influence on the model’s classification.
-The feature importance analysis confirms that our hand-crafted features are well-aligned with the underlying data distribution, enabling the classifier to distinguish GW signals from noise and glitches effectively.
+Table~\ref{tab:feature_importance} shows the ranking of feature importance of the RF classifier.
+A higher feature importance indicates a greater contribution to the model’s decision-making process.
+The feature importance of $\mathbf{CNN\ probability}$ is 0.2583, while the combined feature importance of the handcrafted features ($\mathbf{variance}$, $\mathbf{SNR}$, $\mathbf{waveform\ overlap}$, $\mathbf{peak\ amplitude}$) is 0.7417, indicating that the extracted features dominate the decision-making process.
+Specifically, $\mathbf{variance}$ holds the highest feature importance (0.3943), which directly correlates with the fact that the glitch distribution is clearly separated from those of GW signals and noise in Figure~\ref{FIG.4}(a).
+While the $\mathbf{variance}$ of GW signals and noise are mostly concentrated below 6, glitches exhibit much higher $\mathbf{variance}$, typically centered around 9.
+This large discrepancy highlights the distinct cross-detector inconsistency introduced by glitches, making variance a key discriminative feature for classification.
+The $\mathbf{CNN\ probability}$ ranks second with a feature importance of 0.2583, followed by $\mathbf{SNR}$ (0.1629) and $\mathbf{waveform\ overlap}$ (0.1219).
+The $\mathbf{peak\ amplitude}$ feature has the lowest feature importance of 0.0626, suggesting that it has a relatively smaller influence on the model’s classification.
+The feature importance analysis confirms that our handcrafted features are well-aligned with the underlying data distribution, enabling the classifier to distinguish GW signals from noise and glitches effectively.

 From the above discussion, it is evident that although the baseline-CNN was trained solely on GW signals and noise, the network also captured characteristics of glitches.
 This observation suggests that the pre-trained CNN serves as an effective feature extractor.
 By modifying or retraining only the classifier on top of this pre-trained network, it is possible to address a broader range of challenges more effectively.
 This approach leverages the robust feature extraction capabilities developed during the initial training phase, allowing for efficient adaptation to new tasks or datasets by focusing adjustments on the classification layers.
 Such a strategy not only economizes on computational resources but also enhances the versatility of the model across various applications.